LibreCAD/docs/ref/coordinates.rst

     :scale: 50
     :alt: Cartesian Coordinates

 The *Cartesian* coordinate system is commonly used in most CAD programs.
 Cartesian coordinates take the form *X,Y* where X is the horizontal axis and Y is the vertical axis.
-A specific point in a drawing is located by exact distances from the X and Y axis - for example a point in a drawing could be 100,75 as shown here:
+A specific point in a drawing is located by exact distances from the X and Y axis - for example a point in a drawing could be "100,75", as shown here.

-|
 |
 |
 |